 The Carlsbad was built for the hard-charging Adventure rider.
 Like the Carlsbad Caverns in New Mexico, it has been stripped of everything but it’s essential elements.
 Light and fast with maximum utility and mobility wrapped into an abrasion resistant,water proof package.

-Klim Carlsbad Pant is available in the following lengths:
+Klim 2019 Carlsbad Pants is available in the following lengths:

-Klim Carlsbad Pant is available in the following sizes:
+Klim 2019 Carlsbad Pants is available in the following sizes:

-Klim Carlsbad Pant is available in the following colour options:
+Klim 2019 Carlsbad Pants is available in the following colour options:

 KLIM Technical Riding Gear is a global leader in designing, developing, sourcing and distributing the most advanced powersports apparel for the snowmobile and motorcycle rider.
 Utilizing the world’s highest technologies in waterproof, breathable, durable and comfortable materials, like GORE-TEX ® products, KLIM offers gear for the most demanding riders.
 Driven by the continual feedback and input from dedicated test pilots and passionate customers, KLIM strives to do one thing above all – improve the riding experience without compromise.